Luis-Licea/luisliceatorres.com/content/posts/2025-05-08-west-coast-swing-patterns.md

 You may do a [carwash whip] exit.

+#### Hustle whip inside turn into open position

+The footwork is the same as a [hustle whip], and the handwork is the same up to step 4.
+On step 4, apply tension to lead the follower forwards while raising your left hand.
+On 5, raise your left hand as though you were looking at your clock.
+Your left hand should be aligned to her nose.
+On 6, as she is passing by, draw an counter-clockwise halo around her head and release your right-hand grip.
+Then do an anchor position in [open] position.

+#### Hustle whip outside turn

+The footwork is the same as a [hustle whip], and the handwork is the same up to step 4.
+On step 4, apply tension to lead the follower forwards while raising your left hand.
+On 5, raise your left hand as though you were asking a question.
+Your left hand should be at her right-ear level and at shoulder-width.
+On 6, as she is passing by, draw a clockwise halo over her head without releasing your right-hand grip.
+This should put you into a [left hammerlock] position with both hands in a [weird] position.

 #### Reverse whip

 From an [open] hold, for steps 1 thru 4, do a right-side pass into [closed]